sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      You need to upload Eclipse test project zip file when you check the "Migrate an old project".

      **Known Limitions:**
-     The test project migration in only supported under development environment.
+     The test project migration is only supported under development environment.
      It doesn't support the java/js customization test project.